 I don’t typically take a picture and immediate process it but we were driving home tonight and as we were crossing the railroad tracks, I noticed the alignment of the tracks and the full moon.
-P.S.
-Another good reason why you should always carry your camera.
-ISO 500 1/60 sec f1.4 35mm (Leica M Monochrom, […]

 Every time I come back to Des Moines, I always have to travel out to this railroad bridge in Booneville.
 For some reason I never get bored taking pictures of it.

 Often, photographers are attempting to find symmetry or patterns within their environment that would be eye catching.
 This picture is a great example.

 The Leica M9 is not only known for its great color pics, it’s probably better known for its black and white images.
 I have to admit, the M9 does a phenomenal job of creating black and white pics.
 It’s hard to describe what it is but the M9 just has that extra touch when creating these type of images.
 I don’t routinely shoot in black and white while using the camera.
 I shoot in raw (uncompressed picture format) and then edit it with Niks Software Silver Efex Pro 2.
 If you like monochrome images, this is the software to purchase.
 I have owned just the aperture plugin and now own the Photoshop CS5 plugin and prefer having the Photoshop plugin because it just makes a new layer instead of altering the original pic like it does in Aperture.

 If you haven’t noticed I have an interest in railroad tracks.
 Probably, most photographers do.
 I think a lot of it has to do with the rust, age, and symmetry of these structures.
 They often, can make a boring landscape interesting.
 I also like taking pics of railroad signs.
 This one was taken on a small dirt road.
 As you can probably tell, it was not often used therefore there was no need to change the sign.